DamonCharlesRoberts/SimpleDarkJS/README.md

 ## Installing

+If you have not used Quarto, I recommend going to the organizations's site to learn some of the basics as well as getting set up. you can do so by going to their [official documentation.](https://quarto.org/)

 ```bash
 quarto use template DamonCharlesRoberts/SimpleDarkJS
 ```
+Enter this into your terminal.
 This will install the extension and create an example qmd file that you can use as a starting place for your RevealJS Slides.

 ## Using